-The energy control center (ECC) has traditionally been the decision-center for the electric transmission and generation interconnected system.
-The ECC provided the functions necessary for monitoring and coordinating the minute-by-minute physical and economic operation of the power system.
-In the continental U.S., there are only three interconnected regions: Eastern, Western, and Texas, but there are many control areas, with each control area having its own ECC.
 Generally, most utility companies that owned significant transmission and generation also owned and operated an ECC.
 This began to change during the latter half of the 1990's, however.
-A major part of the "deregulation" movement, perhaps better said as the "industry restructuring," consisted of changing the organizational structure of the regulated utility from a vertically integrated, single organizations, each one with a separate function.
-Now, within what was a single control area operated by a single utility company, there may exist generation plants and transmission circuits having ownership from a variety of different organizations.
+A major part of the "deregulation" movement, perhaps better said as the "industry restructuring," consisted of changing the organizational structure of the regulated utility from a vertically integrated, single organization having responsibilities for generation, transmission, operation, and distribution, into a number of different organizations, each one with a separate function.
+Now, within what was a single balancing area operated by a single utility company, there may exist generation plants and transmission circuits having ownership from a variety of different organizations.
 The process by which this took place is sometimes called "functional disaggregation."
 The motivation for doing so was to create conditions conducive for competition within the electric power industry.